gallettilance/CS506-Spring2021/00-git/exercises/exercise1.md

     - create a separate *history* for each new *feature*
 - More details can be found here:  [branches](../git_6_branches.md)

-To list all your branches:
+To list all your branches: (* appears next to branch currently on)

 ```git
 git branch